 This is where my caffeine addiction started.
-This is Intelligentsia’s first West Coast flagship store for these Chicago based drug dealers – I mean, coffee importers and roasters.
+It’s Intelligentsia’s first West Coast flagship store for these Chicago based coffee importers and roasters.

 1717 Silver Lake Blvd was formerly the home of Spaceland, the pulse of Eastside’s Indie music scene.
 Before they were famous bands like Beck, Foo Fighters, Elliott Smith and Weezer performed here.
 The Satellite continues the tradition by making stars of rising bands.

 SILVER LAKE RESERVOIR